tpaschalis/tpaschalis.github.io/_posts/2020-06-15-defer-internals.markdown

 }
 ```

-Opening 250k files and as executing as many defers is straightforward.
-On my system, it consumes about 80MB of real memory and about 5GB of Virtual memory.
+On a mid-end laptop, opening 250k files and as executing as many defers is completed in less than a second.
+It consumes about 80MB of real memory and about 5GB of Virtual memory.

 ```bash
 $ time go run main.go